swappad/texture-growing/Readme.md

-This project is related to EE4212 Conputer Vision National University of Singapore
+This project is related to EE4212 Computer Vision National University of Singapore